SNEG-DEV/siege-of-avalon/README.md

 ## New Settings added ##

-Unlike the original game, it is now possible - based on the work of Rucksacksepp from the SOAmigos forum - in the Options dialog to select either Original, HD or FullHD sceen resolutions.
+Unlike the original game, it is now possible - based on the work of Rucksacksepp from the SOAmigos forum - in the Options dialog to select either Original, HD or FullHD screen resolutions.
 The game runs only full screen.
 Also added are improvements in how hit point are distributed to the party of companions and their AI behaviour - these are found in the siege.ini file:

 - AdjustedPartyHitPoints (defaults to false)